MuSAELab/Multimodal-dataset-catalog/README.md

-# Pathological-speech-datasets
+# Speech-datasets

-This repository lists publicly available pathological speech datasets, and is updated every few months.
-Note that only the ones with original recordings are included.
-If there are any other datasets out there that are not listed here, please let me know and I will include correspondingly.
+This repository lists publicly available speech datasets mainly in cybersecurity and healthcare domain, and is updated constantly.
+## Deepfakes
+[LINK](https://deepfake-demo.aisec.fraunhofer.de/in_the_wild) In-the-wild deepfake speech, including genuine and crafted ones.
+[LINK](https://www.asvspoof.org/index2021.html) The most commonly used deepfake dataset from the ASVspoof challenge series.
+This is the 2021 version which includes a deepfake track.

+## Healthcare